 Okay, maybe that was slightly exaggerated.

 There must be a reason why running marathons / races are rising in popularity in Asia.
-Each year, a couple of new races surfaces - YOLO Run, Color Run, Spartan Race, Standard Chartered Marathon, and the list goes on.
+Each year, a couple of new races surfaces - Color Run, Spartan Race, Standard Chartered Marathon, and the list goes on.

 Now honestly, I hate running.
 No, I’m not a masochist and no, 50 Shades of Grey was not a good movie.
 However, what I do enjoy is how it pits you against yourself; a battle of mind over body and a test of one’s willpower and resilience.
 And not forgetting the festivities!